jdereg/n-cube/README-decision.md

 #### Priority
 In the first picture, there is a `priority` column.
-The priority column is indicated by the meta-property `priority` with the `integer` value of `0 to max int`.
+The priority column is indicated by the meta-property `priority` with the `integer` value of `1 to max int`.
 The column can be named `priority` instead of using a meta-property.
 The priority is used to specify which row is picked if more than one row matches.
-This allows having a large date range (for example), and then smaller 'spot' ranges to be added.
-If the large spanning date range has a priority of 5000 and the smaller 'spot' range has a priority of '1000', then the row returned will be the one with the priority closest to 1.
-The values can range from 1 to 2 billion.
+This allows having a large date range (for example), and then smaller 'spot' ranges to be added, without having to carefully line up the "edges" (because overlap is allow with priority).
+If the large spanning date range has a priority of `5000` and the smaller 'spot' range has a priority of `1000`, then the row returned will be the one with the priority closest to `1`.
+The values can range from `1` to `2 billion`.

 ---